open-politics/opol/README.md

 ![opol](.github/media/opol.png)

-**Opol** is the beating heart of [*The Open Politics Project*](https://github.com/open-politics/open-politics) — a high-tech stack of efficiently operationalised and modular data methods.
-Integrated into a suite full of useful tools for data driven political analysis.
+**Opol** is the beating heart of [*The Open Politics Project*](https://github.com/open-politics/open-politics) — a high-tech stack of efficiently operationalized and modular data methods integrated into a suite of tools for data-driven political analysis.

 Our mission is to illuminate the dense web of politics, geopolitics, economics, and legislation through the systematic collection and analysis of open source intelligence.
-By building a foundation of modular, interconnected data operations, we're not just processing information — we're architecting the technological infrastructure for a more transparent, comprehensible, and genuinely democratic future.
+By building a foundation of modular, interconnected data operations, we're not just processing information — we're aiming to help architect the technological infrastructure of a more transparent, comprehensible, and genuinely more democratic future.

-We hope you can find some use in the tools we offer or are intruiged enough to look more closely at the code and maybe even contribute to it.

----
-The Open Politics Project (and thus Opol) are built to enable.
-To see and measure more of what's happening right now in this maddening clusterfuck that politics is.
-Fully Open Source and as an asset to everyone.
-That is our commitment.

-All of our methods and principles will be laid out in more detail on our [homepage](https://open-politics.org) and upcoming academic work.
+All of our methods and principles are laid out in more detail on our [homepage](https://open-politics.org) and upcoming academic work.
 Especially all the patterns around classification schemes and reranking will need a comprehensive public discussion.
-Until we have set up such conversation framework please create a github issue or contact us via mail at engage@open-politics.org for any questions on this.
+Until we have set up such conversation framework please create a GitHub issue or contact us via mail at engage@open-politics.org for any questions.

 ## Table of Contents
 - [Introduction](#introduction)